 - Radical Innovation: A 2014 study reported by Science Daily makes it clear: "Gender diversity within research teams fosters novel solutions leading to radical innovation, in the company and in the market."
 With a broader range of perspectives at the table, there are inevitably more ideas and more approaches to any problem-solving process.
 The result?
 More innovative solutions to complex problems, whether it's technology or turkey soup.

 "A real barrier [to female leadership] is the lack of a critical mass of talented women leaders as role models and mentors," says Goldman Sachs global co-head of securities Isabelle Ealet.
 What can we do to help turn the tide?
 One way may be to elect more women to serve on corporate boards of directors.

 Boards hold the reins of corporate power.
 They hire CEOs and pinpoint future leaders.
-Today, women hold just 16.9 percent of the board seats at Fortune 500 companies—not a stellar number, for certain, but significantly up from 9.6 percent in 1995.
+Today, women hold just 27% of the board seats at Fortune 500 companies in 2020—not a stellar number, for certain, but significantly up from 9.6% in 1995.